We’re reader-supported and may be paid when you visit links to partner sites. We don’t compare all products in the market, but we’re working on it!

 Thanks for your question.

-While the holding of a driver’s licence may be a condition of employment, it does not follow that the licence fees are deductible.
+While the holding of a driver’s license may be a condition of employment, it does not follow that the license fees are deductible.
 They are private in nature and accordingly not deductible under ATO’s guidelines.
 However, if the job requires a special driver’s licence, the difference in cost between that and a standard licence may be allowed.
 Please feel free to read our guide about ATO’s list of deductions.

 If all else fail, you may want to discuss your concern with a qualified tax specialist.